 Take some time, right now, to make a quick list of things you are grateful for that you’ve never considered before.
 Some people keep a gratitude journal as a way of training themselves to see the blessings instead of the battles.

-If you struggle with fear, anxiety, depression, or self-hate, where a heart of gratitude seems impossible, you are a prime candidate for something called misbelief therapy.
-Hop on over to my post Change Your Thought Patterns: The Dangerous Rut to see what even you can do to shape your heart into a heart of gratitude.
+If you struggle with fear, anxiety, depression, or self-hate to the point a heart of gratitude seems impossible, you are a prime candidate for something called misbelief therapy.
+Hop on over to my post Change Your Thought Patterns: The Dangerous Rut to see what you can do to shape your heart into a heart of gratitude.

 Don’t worry about filling your prayers with long lists of things you should be thankful for.
 Instead, let God fill your heart with gratitude the way he has filled your life with blessings, and you will be singing right along with King David: